MaxJacobs213/guest-authoring/directus-okta-sso/index.md

 ## Summary

 We now have a fully configured and working integration of Okta SSO with the Directus application.
-Users can seamlessly register and log in via the organization's SSO, functioning equivalently to standard email and password login method without any limitations.
+Users can seamlessly register and log in via the organization's SSO, functioning equivalently to the standard email and password login method without any limitations.